Biomarker (medicine): Disease-related biomarkers and drug-related biomarkers

 It is necessary to distinguish between disease-related and drug-related biomarkers.
 Disease-related biomarkers give an indication of the probable effect of treatment on patient (risk indicator or predictive biomarkers), if a disease already exists (diagnostic biomarker), or how such a disease may develop in an individual case regardless of the type of treatment (prognostic biomarker).
 Predictive biomarkers help to assess the most likely response to a particular treatment type, while prognostic markers shows the progression of disease with or without treatment.
 In contrast, drug-related biomarkers indicate whether a drug will be effective in a specific patient and how the patient's body will process it.

 In addition to long-known parameters, such as those included and objectively measured in a blood count, there are numerous novel biomarkers used in the various medical specialties.
 Currently, intensive work is taking place on the discovery and development of innovative and more effective biomarkers.
 These "new" biomarkers have become the basis for preventive medicine, meaning medicine that recognises diseases or the risk of disease early, and takes specific countermeasures to prevent the development of disease.
 Biomarkers are also seen as the key to personalised medicine, treatments individually tailored to specific patients for highly efficient intervention in disease processes.
 Often, such biomarkers indicate changes in metabolic processes.

 The "classic" biomarker in medicine is a laboratory parameter that the doctor can use to help make decisions in making a diagnosis and selecting a course of treatment.
 For example, the detection of certain autoantibodies in patient blood is a reliable biomarker for autoimmune disease, and the detection of rheumatoid factors has been an important diagnostic marker for rheumatoid arthritis (RA) for over 50 years.

 For the diagnosis of this autoimmune disease the antibodies against the bodies own citrullinated proteins are of particular value.
 These ACPAs, (ACPA stands for Anti-citrullinated protein/peptide antibody) can be detected in the blood before the first symptoms of RA appear.
 They are thus highly valuable biomarkers for the early diagnosis of this autoimmune disease.
 In addition, they indicate if the disease threatens to be severe with serious damage to the bones and joints, which is an important tool for the doctor when providing a diagnosis and developing a treatment plan.

 There are also more and more indications that ACPAs can be very useful in monitoring the success of treatment for RA.
 This would make possible the accurate use of modern treatments with biologicals.
-Physicians hope to soon be able to individually tailor rheumatoid arthritis treatments for each patient.